robosek/ci-cd-presentation/slides/index.md

 ***
 ### Delivery vs Deployment
 - Continuos delivery means make code available to be deployed.
-- Continuos deployment - when change pass the tests it's automatically deployed to customer.
+- Continuos deployment - when change passed the tests it's automatically deployed to customer.

 ***
 ### Why initially it failed?